karpet/qic-dvcw/README.md

 * create a sample target file: `perl bin/report --sitename mass --dry_run` (the `--dry_run` will not mark any rows as surveyed so can be run multiple times)
 * review the target file
 * if the target file passes QA, create a production version: `QIC_ENV=prod perl bin/report --sitename mass`

+### Illinois

+* create new folder `data/illinois/yyyy-mm-dd` where `yyyy-mm-dd` is today's date
+* copy all .xlsx files to new folder
+* open each .xlsx file and save each worksheet as Windows Comma Separated .csv file in the same folder.
+For Illinois we expect these files named this way:
+  * `intact-cases.csv`
+  * `intact-members-emails.csv`
+  * `intact-members-address.csv`
+  * `placement-address.csv`
+  * `placement-cases.csv`
+* convert each .csv file to .json format.
+Example: `csv2json intact-cases.csv > intact-cases.json`
+* copy the master dataset .xlsx with all caseworker emails to the new folder.
+Example name `IL Master Dataset 01.01.20.xlsx`.
+* open the master dataset .xlsx and save Main worksheet as .csv
+* convert to json: `sh ../../../bin/master-csv-to-json :master-dataset:.csv > caseworker-emails.json`
+* from the root project directory, run the build: `perl bin/allegheny/build data/illinois/yyyy-mm-dd`
+* if the build runs with no errors, run it in production mode: `QIC_ENV=prod perl bin/allegheny/build data/illinois/yyyy-mm-dd`
+* create a sample target file: `perl bin/report --sitename illinois --dry_run` (the `--dry_run` will not mark any rows as surveyed so can be run multiple times)
+* review the target file
+* if the target file passes QA, create a production version: `QIC_ENV=prod perl bin/report --sitename illinois`